KowserHassan/KH-DevOpsJourney/linux/notes/README.md

 - sudo !! - re-runs the last command entered with superuser (root) privileges.

 ## Miscellaneous Command Line Knowledge
-- . : hidden files begin with a '.' and are ignored the ls command and can only be viewed using ls -a command
+- . : hidden files begin with a '.' and are ignored by the ls command and can only be viewed using ls -a command

 ## Shells